 \section{Abstract}

-A multimodal AI agent is characterized by its ability to process and learn from various types of data, including natural language, visual, and audio inputs, to inform its actions.
-Despite advancements in large language models that incorporate visual data, such as GPT-4V, effectively translating image-based data into actionable outcomes for AI agents continues to be challenging.
-In this paper, we introduce a multimodal model that incorporates the concept of \textit{functional token} specifically designed for AI agent applications.
-To ensure compatibility with edge devices, our model is optimized to a compact size of less than \textbf{1B} parameters.
+A multimodal AI agent is characterized by its ability to process and learn from various types of data, including natural language, visual, and audio inputs, in order to inform its actions.
+Despite advances in large language models that incorporate visual data, such as GPT-4V, effectively translating image-based information into actionable outcomes for AI agents remains challenging.
+In this paper, we introduce a multimodal model that incorporates the concept of the \textit{functional token}, designed specifically for AI agent applications.
+To ensure compatibility with edge devices, our model is optimized to a compact size of fewer than \textbf{1B} parameters.
 Like GPT-4, our model can process both English and Chinese.
-We demonstrate that this model is capable of operating efficiently on a wide range of edge devices, including as constrained as a Raspberry Pi.
-For the demo videos, try it through this \href{https://octopus3.nexa4ai.com}{link}.
-The model weights and inference code can be applied through this \href{https://www.nexa4ai.com/apply}{link}, and the model is under testing and only for research purpose now.
+We demonstrate that the model operates efficiently on a wide range of edge devices, including ones as constrained as a Raspberry Pi.
+Demo videos are available at this \href{https://octopus3.nexa4ai.com}{link}.
+Access to the model weights and inference code can be requested through this \href{https://www.nexa4ai.com/apply}{link}; the model is still under testing and is currently intended for research purposes only.